VmLuRui262/Re-mclogin/README.md

 # Re-McLogin

-## A pull request was created for this repositories with molaeiali:master because of my mistake.
+## A pull request was created for this repositories to molaeiali:master because of my mistake.
 I'm so sorry.:<
 ## I think I need to learn "How to use Github"

 ![Re-McLogin_ICON](https://raw.githubusercontent.com/VmLuRui262/Re-mclogin/master/src/main/resources/assets/remclogin/icon.png)